-Cash and cash equivalents:

-Cash and cash equivalents are defined as demand deposits, money market accounts, and short-term investments with original maturities of three months or less from the date of acquisition.
+Cash and cash equivalents: Cash and cash equivalents are defined as demand deposits, money market accounts, and short-term investments with original maturities of three months or less from the date of acquisition.

-Due from other governments:

-Amounts due to the School by other governments or agencies are for grants or programs under which the services have been provided by the School.
+Due from other governments: Amounts due to the School by other governments or agencies are for grants or programs under which the services have been provided by the School.

-Due to/from other funds:

-Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
+Due to/from other funds: Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
 The balances result from the time lag between the dates that interfund goods and services are provided or reimbursable expenditures occur, transactions are recorded in the accounting system, and payments between funds are made.

-Allowance for doubtful accounts:

-Management of the School reviews and provides an allowance for doubtful accounts equal to the estimated uncollectible amounts.
-At June 30, 2014, management's estimate is based on historical collection experience and a review of the current status of accounts receivable.
-Accounts receivable are presented net of an allowance for doubtful accounts of \$ 73,405 at June 30, 2014.
+Allowance for doubtful accounts: Management of the School reviews and provides an allowance for doubtful accounts equal to the estimated uncollectible amounts.
+At June 30, 2015, management's estimate is based on historical collection experience and a review of the current status of accounts receivable.
+At June 30, 2015, management considered the accounts receivable balance to be fully collectible within the current accounting period and no allowance for doubtful accounts was considered necessary.

-Prepaid expenses/expenditures:

-Certain payments to vendors reflect costs applicable to a future accounting period and are recorded as prepaid items in both government-wide and fund financial statements.
+Prepaid expenses/expenditures: Certain payments to vendors reflect costs applicable to a future accounting period and are recorded as prepaid items in both government-wide and fund financial statements.

-Capital assets:

-Property and equipment purchased or acquired are capitalized at historical cost or estimated historical cost.
-Capital assets are defined by the School as assets with an initial cost of \$500 and useful life of over one year.
+Capital assets: Property and equipment purchased or acquired are capitalized at historical cost or estimated historical cost.
+Capital assets are defined by the School as assets with an initial cost of \$ 500 and useful life of over one year.
 Donated property and equipment assets are valued at the estimated fair market value as of the date received.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized and depreciated over the remaining useful lives of the related fixed assets.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Depreciation on all assets is provided on a straight-line basis over the estimated useful lives as follows: